openkitchen/filebox-mcp/README.md

 ```

 **runAs functionality is particularly suitable for:**
-- Code in the same repository containing multiple teams (such as QA + Frontend + Backend)
+- Multi-team projects where one person manages multiple agent roles
 - AI needing to switch between different roles to handle cross-team collaboration
 - Testing multi-agent interaction scenarios